nixzee/vscode-linux-rp2040-pico-blinky/README.md

 * [.vscode](https://github.com/nixzee/vscode-linux-rp2040-pico-blinky/tree/main/.vscode) - Contains VS Code configurations.
 * build - This is where Cmake and Make artifacts live.
 This watched by the gitinore.
-* [docker](https://github.com/nixzee/vscode-linux-rp2040-pico-blinky/tree/main/docker) - Contains two Dockerfiles.
-One to be used to create a toolchain image and the other to build artifacts.
+* [docker](https://github.com/nixzee/vscode-linux-rp2040-pico-blinky/tree/main/docker) - Contains a Dockerfile of the toolchain in order to build artifacts.
 * [hardware](https://github.com/nixzee/vscode-linux-rp2040-pico-blinky/tree/main/hardware) - This directory contains models and images for 3D printing case(s).
 * [src](https://github.com/nixzee/vscode-linux-rp2040-pico-blinky/tree/main/src) - The actual source code.
 This project has the main and the pico-sdk submodule.